What is the Best Swiss Bank in 2025?

 The Visa debit card is free.
 You must pay 30 CHF per year if you want an additional card.
 Their credit cards are not free either.
 But they are not great, so you do not wish to use them anyway!

-Moreover, SEPA payments in euros are not free!
+However, SEPA payments in euros are not free!
 You will pay 0.30 CHF per payment in EUR abroad.
-This fee is a bit disappointing, I think.
+I think this fee is a bit disappointing.
 But it should not be an issue if you do not get too many incoming payments.

 The safety of the bank